Markus Gisdol: Hamburger SV

 On 25 September 2016, he replaced Bruno Labbadia as the head coach of Hamburger SV with a contract running until 30 June 2017.
 The contract was extended to 2019 on 22 March 2017.
 After saving Hamburg in the 2016–17 Bundesliga season from relegation, he went on a losing streak and was sacked on 21 January 2018, with club chairman Heribert Bruchhagen saying, "we believe that a new impulse is required urgently in order for us to achieve our goal of staying in the Bundesliga".
 Hamburg were eventually relegated from the Bundesliga for the very first time at the end of the season.

 1. FC Köln

 On 18 November 2019, he was signed by 1.
 FC Köln.
 He started well at Köln, taking 24 points from his first 10 games as coach, which helped the club out of the relegation battle.
 Gisdol also successfully integrated young players into the first team, including Jan Thielmann, Noah Katterbach and Ismail Jakobs.
 On 5 August 2020, Gisdol's contract was extended until July 2023.

 On 11 April 2021, after losing to Mainz 05, Gisdol was removed from his position as head coach.

-Lokomtiv Moscow
+Lokomotiv Moscow

 On 10 October 2021, he was hired by Russian Premier League club Lokomotiv Moscow.
 Due to the Russian invasion of Ukraine, he resigned on 1 March 2022.